F-Tomas/Analytical_EAS_display/README.md

 # Info
-This code allows visualizing calculated energy fluences using Christian Glaser's geoceLDF module for various types of arrays.
+This code allows visualizing calculated energy fluences using Christian Glaser's [geoceLDF package](https://github.com/cg-laser/geoceLDF) for various types of arrays.
 A custom array can be also used.
 Use files in CSV format where the first column is the station number and the following three are the stations x,y, and z coordinates.

 # Prerequisites: